hkaranjule77/Vehicle-Number-Recognition/README.md

 # Vehicle Number Recognition

 A Project which will detect Vehicle Registration Number(VRN) with help of **OpenCV** and **PyTorch** library of **Python**.
 It will also help record those numbers in Database.
 Vehicle Registration Number Recognition is done is two phases:
-1. Number Plate Detection *using OpenCV's pre-trained Cascade Classifier*(accuracy: max 70%).
+1. Number Plate Detection *using OpenCV's pre-trained Cascade Classifier* (accuracy: max 70%).
-2. Text Recognition *using RCNN Architecture in PyTorch*(accuracy: 92%).
+2. Text Recognition *using RCNN Architecture in PyTorch* (accuracy: max 92%).

 ![dataflow](dataflow.png)